 What are Compulsions?

 While obsessions are recurring thoughts, compulsions are recurrent actions.
-Often compulsions are ways for people to try to relieve themselves from their obsessive thoughts.
+Mostly these will be quite mild but in more extreme cases they may develop as a means for people to try to relieve themselves from their obsessive thoughts.
 For example, when there is an obsession with germs, a person may continually wash their hands, even to the point their hands become raw from so much washing.
 When a person continues to repeat an action, obsessions may go away for a short period of time, however, they will normally return.
 Once they return, the compulsion will begin again, starting a cycle of obsession-compulsion.

 Compulsions can interfere with a person's life.
 For example, a person may need to check to see if they locked the doors before going to bed.
 They may lose sleep continuing to check over and over.

 Checking to see if appliances are turned off

 Arranging items in a certain way